Best LLM SEO Checking Tools in 2026

 - Schema and prose are aligned.

-- Citation simulation is acceptable for target prompts.
+- Citation simulation is acceptable for target prompts (test in Perplexity).

 If any condition fails, do not publish.
 Move to revision, then re-check.